360manu/pimatic-mythermostat/README.md

 To make it work, you'll need :
 * some heaters that can be witched on or off using a Pimatic rules or action
-* a thermomether controlling the temperature of the room
+* a thermometer controlling the temperature of the room

 ## configuration